ash4317/sorting-visualizer/README.md

 # Sorting Algorithm Visualizer
-Created this application so as to understand how sorting algorithms work from their visual representation.
+A web application that visually demonstrates how different sorting algorithms work.

 ## Deployed on http://ash4317.pythonanywhere.com/